 What Can I Do to Control My Anxious Thoughts?

-“I tell patients that if they don’t want to go for counseling, they can try journaling,” says Dr. Marks.
+“I tell patients that if they don’t want to go for counseling, they can try journaling,” Dr. Marks said.

 Basically, anxiety is very similar to the feeling of powerlessness, you feel that things are bad and can’t be fixed.
 Journaling is one way to help deal with this.

-“I ask patients to start a ‘worry journal’ and limit their ‘worry time’ to a specific time per day,” says Dr. Marks.
+“I ask patients to start a ‘worry journal’ and limit their ‘worry time’ to a specific time per day,” Dr. Marks said.

 If something pops in your head, remind yourself that you’ll deal with it during your worry time, perhaps 10 minutes a day set aside.
 That way, the rest of the day you can be more free of concern, because you have a dedicated time to deal with it later, and you have it written down so you won’t forget.

-“Then when ‘worry time’ comes, you can work on your anxieties,” says Dr. Marks.
+“Then when ‘worry time’ comes, you can work on your anxieties,” Dr. Marks said.
 She suggests during worry time write about the concerns that have come into your mind during the day.
 Describe them in detail, and then work next on what the plan of action should be as suggested below:

 - You can decide whether the anxieties are outside of your sphere of influence, meaning you can spend your time worrying, but it would really be a waste of time, because you have no ability to change anything.